mo-soliman/Computer-Vision-Deep-Learning-Python/Project 11 - CNN (Pre-trained)/README.md

 Cool fact: On my laptop it take around 0.1 second to feed forward and image, this means we can display a video with 10 FPS with each frame labeled with the corresponding output class :)

-To fire the program run any command in the Commands.txt file
+To run the program run any command in the Commands.txt file

 Thanks to pyimage search.